Ford Transit Connect Plug-in Hybrid new van review

 Market and model

-We expect prices for this Transit Connect Plug-in Hybrid to start from around £30,000 excluding the VAT and there's a choice of two trim levels - 'Trend' and 'Limited'.
+Prices for this Transit Connect Plug-in Hybrid start from around £30,000 excluding the VAT and there's a choice of three trim levels - 'Trend', 'Limited' and 'Active'.
 You get a choice of two body lengths, L1 and L2 but there's no higher roof height option.
+There is a 'FlexCab' crew van version though.

 Standard driver assistance systems include Pre-Collision Assist with Auto Emergency Braking and Forward Collision Warning, plus Evasive Steering Assist and Intersection Assist to help prevent or mitigate collisions.
 Also developed for this model is a Blind Spot Information system with Cross Traffic Alert - and Exit Warning to prevent the doors being opened in the face of oncoming traffic.
 And there's a 'Pro Trailer Backup Assist' system to help drivers manoeuvre a trailer without jack-knifing.